Rationally connected threefolds with nef and bad anticanonical divisor: Anticanonical system with non-empty fixed part

 In order to get a more precise description on the geometric structure of $A$ and $F$, we need the two following lemmas: \begin{lem} Let $S$ be a projective Gorenstein surface such that the anticanonical divisor $-K_S$ is of the following form:

-where $D_1$ is effective, $D_2$ is a non-zero effective Cartier divisor which is nef and divisible by $r\geq 2$ in $NS(S)$.
+where $D_1$ is effective, $D_2$ is a non-zero effective Cartier divisor which is nef and divisible by $r\geq 2$ in $\NS(S)$.

-Suppose that $D_2^2=0$ and that one of the following assertions holds: \begin{enumerate}[label=(\roman*)] \item $S$ is not covered by $D_2$-trivial curves; \item $D_2$ contains a smooth curve of positive genus. \end{enumerate} Then $D_1=0$ and $S$ is normal with at most rational singularities.
-Furthermore, the surface $\tilde{S}$ obtained by the minimal resolution of $S$ is relatively minimal. \end{lem}

-{\bf Proof.} \underline{Special case}: Assume that $S$ is smooth.
+Suppose that $D_2^2=0$ and that one of the following assertions holds: \begin{enumerate}[label=\normalfont(\roman*)] \item $S$ is not covered by $D_2$-trivial curves; \item $D_2$ contains a smooth curve of positive genus. \end{enumerate} Then $D_1=0$ and $S$ is normal with at most rational singularities.
+Furthermore, the surface $\tilde{S}$ obtained by the minimal resolution of $S$ is relatively minimal. \end{lem} \begin{proof} {\em Special case.} Assume that $S$ is smooth.
 Suppose by contradiction that $D_1$ is not zero.
 Since $D_2$ is divisible by $r\geq 2$, we put $rL:\equiv_{num}D_2$, with $L$ nef and $L^2=0$.
 Then

 is effective.
 We deduce that the adjoint bundle $K_S+rL$ is not nef.